codeb1ooded/EmpowerHer/README.md

 #### More women in tech:
 Tech is considered to be male-dominated but when girls will get identified, the notion will change and they would no more feel like I am not made for Tech!!

-### Team Members: Megha Aggarwal, Aishna Gupta, Shijanee Gupta, Apoorva Singh
+### Team Members: Megha Aggarwal, Aishna Gupta, Shinjanee Gupta, Apoorva Singh